UniversalDependencies/docs/_en/dep/obl.md

 udver: '2'
 ---

-The `obl` relation is used for a nominal (noun, pronoun, noun phrase) functioning as a non-core (oblique) argument or adjunct.
-This means that it functionally corresponds to an adverbial attaching to a verb, adjective or adverb.
+The `obl` relation is used for a nominal dependent of a verbal, adjectival or adverbial expression or a nominal predication, with the nominal dependent functioning as a non-core (oblique) argument or modifier.
+(A nominal is any expression headed by a word tagged [NOUN](), [PRON]() or [PROPN](), or some elliptical version of such an expression.)

 In English, `obl` provides a uniform analysis for __prepositionally marked nominals__ functioning adverbially, i.e. attaching at the level of a clause, adjective phrase, or adverb phrase (whether as argument or adjunct).
 The preposition attaches as [case]() within the nominal: